 Jewish Fiction .net announces a beautiful new Rosh Hashana issue!
 Here you’ll find 12 delightful stories, as refreshing as apples and as sweet as honey, originally written in five languages: Czech, Hungarian, Yiddish, Hebrew, and English.
 The Czech story, “Luck,” is the first one we’ve published translated from that language, and this brings to 17 the number of languages represented in Jewish Fiction .net.
-See what else is in this issue at the Mag Stand.
+See what else is in this issue at the Jewish Fiction .net website.

-Jewish Fiction .net, now at the Mag Stand, is thrilled to share something joyful in these challenging times: our beautiful new issue (#26)!
+Jewish Fiction .net is thrilled to share something joyful in these challenging times: our beautiful new issue (#26)!
 23 marvelous stories originally written in Yiddish, Hebrew, and English, including one about Purim (“The Feast of Esther”), two about Passover (“What Elijah Brought” and “Plagued”), and a story that is intentionally set in between these two holidays (“Serah”).
 The first two of these four stories also take place during Covid.
 We hope all of these 23 wonderful works bring you insights, solace, and pleasure.

 Since the journal’s first issue in 2010, they have published over 400 works of fiction never before published in English.
 These were originally written in sixteen languages (Italian, Spanish, French, Danish, English, Hungarian, Russian, Romanian, Serbian, Turkish, Polish, German, Croatian, Hebrew, Ladino, and Yiddish).
 This current issue contains 18 works of fiction, so don’t miss out on your chance to read exceptional Jewish fiction from a unique online journal.

 This Rosh Hashana marks exactly ten years since the founding of Jewish Fiction .net!
 Since our first issue came out on Rosh Hashana 2010, we have published over 430 works of fiction never before published in English, which were originally written in sixteen languages.
 We are a truly international journal with readers in 140 countries.
-Our new, 10th-anniversary issue of Jewish Fiction .net (featured at this week’s NewPages Mag Stand) is now out and features 18 first-rate works of fiction originally written in Spanish, Yiddish, Hebrew, and English.
+Our new, 10th-anniversary issue of Jewish Fiction .net is now out and features 18 first-rate works of fiction originally written in Spanish, Yiddish, Hebrew, and English.
 We hope this special issue brings you pleasure, intellectual delight, entertainment, and comfort during this challenging time.

 From their website: “Since our first issue came out on Rosh Hashana 2010, we have published over 430 works of fiction never before published in English, which were originally written in sixteen languages.”